-Boy we were tired, another early night for us, we had to be up early to catch our flight back to the UK.
+Boy we were tired, another early night for us, we left the Liberty of the Seas and caught our flight back to the UK.

 It was a brilliant couple of days…it all went so quickly.
 We can’t wait to do it all again in a couple of weeks.
 June is going to be brilliant.

 2014 has been fantastic so far having played at Oxford Town Hall, Bowood House, Sweden, Norway, Tylney Hall, Henley wedding, we’ve been the band for a Mad Men themed party and Tamzin and Dans wedding band in Wiltshire.